aofarrel/Dockstore-Dictionary/outputs/output.rst

 	The action of leaving a place.
 In the context of :ref:`dict cloud computing`, an egress charge is a fee charged for downloading a file.
 Sometimes, the person hosting the file is charged for data egress.
 Other times, the person downloading the file is charged.

+.. note:: This term as we define it here is associated with cloud computing and may have different definitions in other contexts.

 .. updated 2022-05-13